bartbutenaers/node-red-contrib-msg-speed/README.md

 ## Control node via msg
 The speed measurement can be controlled via *'control messages'*, which contains one of the following fields:
 + ```msg.speed_reset = true```: resets all measurements to 0 and starts measuring all over again.
 This also means that there will again be a startup interval with temporary values!
 + ```msg.speed_pause = true```: pause the speed measurement.
-This can be handy if you know in advance that - during some time interval - the messages will be arriving at another speed, and therefore they should be ignored for speed calculation.
+This can be handy if you know in advance that - during some time interval - the messages will be arriving at abnormal speed, and therefore they should be ignored for speed calculation.
 Especially in long measurement intervals, those messages could mess up the measurements for quite some time...
 + ```msg.speed_resume = true```: resume the speed measurement, when it is paused currently.

 Example flow: